senacor/InnoLabFacebookMessengerCodeCamp/Summer_Camp/04_dialogflow_fullfilments/README.md

 2. The PrcelID entity must be named: @sys.number:parcelId

-3. Add as default Value to ParcelID: $parcelId
+3. Add as default Value to ParcelID: $parcel_id

 4. Add an additional status value with value #fill_parcel_status.status